What is Dredging – History, Importance And Effects

 dredging ship excavator

-Effects of Dredging
+Negative Environmental Impacts of Dredging

 These adverse effects of dredging are briefed as follows:

 • When dredging is carried out for marine engineering or construction work, a large amount of water must be removed and stored at another location.
-This creates a minor storage problem but extensively affects the life of flora and fauna prevalent in that water.
+This creates a minor storage problem but extensively affects the life of flora and fauna in that water.
 This is due to a change in the mineral composition of water before and after dredging and depositing it back in its source after construction.

 Related Read: Effects of Dredging on the Marine Environment